Please read our important disclaimers before using this content

 - Address children's coached fears with patience and consistency

-- Don't speak negatively about their mother (even if she deserves it)
+- Don't speak negatively about their other parent (even if it feels deserved)

 What reunification therapy involves: